mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 Noteworthy is the function `HasComponents.articleEditor()`: it that allows us to build Vaadin UIs in a structured way using Kotlin code.
 This technique is called DSL (Domain Specific Language).
-The name fits &emdash; we have constructed a sort of a language to create Vaadin UIs.
+The name fits — we have constructed a sort of a language to create Vaadin UIs.
 You can find more information about the DSLs at the [DSLs: Explained](http://www.vaadinonkotlin.eu/dsl_explained.html) article.

 With the type-safe builders, the Kotlin compiler will check for typos in DSL and